VasaKiDD/Bio-knowledge-graph-python/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This repo provides human protein-protein interaction graph in the form of networkX graph and additional data about covid-19 virus to study virus-human interactions at protein level.
+This repository provides a human protein-protein interaction graph in the form of the networkX graph and additional data about the COVID-19 virus to study virus-human interactions at the protein level.
 It is intended for Data Scientist and Machine Learning researchers who want to contribute with AI Research to medical discoveries during the pandemic.

 The protein-protein interaction graph not only stores interaction but also several informations about the type of interaction and protein involved (see nodes in graph).